Special admissions schemes

 Note: The policy of adding 3 percentage points to the total final score will be reviewed in 2015 (for entry in 2016), and is not expected to apply beyond that time.

-Sydney Medical School regularly reviews the admission criteria and application processes for its courses, including the Medical Program.
+Sydney Medical School regularly reviews the admission criteria and application processes for its courses, including the Doctor of Medicine.
 It reserves the right to change these criteria and processes without notice.
 Information on this website provides advice about the currently applicable criteria and processes, and may not be correct for future application periods.